 Green Card insurance for your motorcycle may also be needed for certain European countries, especially after January 2021.
 Currently, there are only a few countries which require it like Bosnia and Turkey for example.

 Breakdown cover can sometimes come included with your vehicle insurance.
 If not, it’s often easy to add it as a bolt-on.
 It’s worth having this service if you’re touring in Europe as recovery costs can be very expensive.
 Make sure you know exactly what you’re covered for – for example, if your bike is beyond repair will they arrange for it to be returned to the UK?
 It’s also worth carrying a set of tools to perform basic tasks.
-For more info check out What to pack on a Europe Motorcycle Tour and The Ultimate Adventure Bike Tool Kit.
+For more info check out these guides:

 It’s also highly advisable to get personal travel insurance.
 This is different and separate to your motorcycle insurance, which only covers your vehicle.
 For a comprehensive and detailed guide on it, check out the guide below: